Answered By: Rachel Willard Last Updated: May 12, 2020 Views: 80374

 Duke University Thompson Writing Program. (n.d.).
-Paragraphing: The MEAL plan.
-Retrieved from https://twp.duke.edu/sites/twp.duke.edu/files/file-attachments/meal-plan.original.pdf
+Paragraphing: The MEAL plan. https://twp.duke.edu/sites/twp.duke.edu/files/file-attachments/meal-plan.original.pdf

 - View the Writing Center's paragraphs webpage and subsequent subpages for more tips on writing effective paragraphs.

-- Review the recorded webinar "Writing Effective Academic Paragraphs" for further examples of scholarly paragraph writing.
+- Review the webinar "Writing Effective Academic Paragraphs" for further examples of scholarly paragraph writing.